 It takes intestinal fortitude to stand by the courage of your convictions and continue your ad campaign even when you haven’t seen the results you were expecting right away.
 Also, you must resist fatigue.
 Stay the course with your marketing efforts even when you are tired of the process.
 (Keep in mind, as you begin to tire of a campaign – your audience is just beginning to receive the message.
 Give it time.)

 You may be afraid that the economic climate is not conducive to continuing your ad campaign.
 Be Fearless.
 Make adjustments to the campaign if needed, but don’t give in to fear and stop advertising.
-The path to success is strewn with business carcasses that quit their efforts too soon only to advertise again when going out of business.
-Striving to establish top of mind awareness for your business is integral to growth – and remaining consistent is key, especially during challenging economic times.
+Striving to establish top of mind awareness for your business is integral to growth - especially during challenging economic times.

 Finally, always lead your customers.
 This is never more important than when you place them on hold.

 Take the lead by engaging callers with a professionally produced, informative program.
 Educate them about additional services you provide.
 Entertain them with a creatively produced advertising campaign – this is so much more than just messages and music.
-Creative messages and the right music will make all the difference.
 Take advantage of this opportunity, and lead.

 Veterans have so much wisdom to share that is applicable to life and business.
 Colin Powell’s story reminds us the key to reaching goals is committing to excellence in the details.
 Then, repeat that process religiously until the goal is achieved.

 Let this principle guide your marketing campaign throughout the advertising cycle.
 Then, it will be no mystery as to why more and more of your target-audience become loyal, repeat customers.
 It is because of the way they are treated from the moment they first hear about you through each time they call.